 8 boss disc jockeys of the 1960s.
 Did you listen to any of them?

-Turn the dial back half a century and dig these pioneers and promoters of rock & roll.
+Turn the dial back and dig these pioneers and promoters of rock & roll.

 In today's world, with streaming services and digital music, an ocean of music is at your fingertips.
 Everyone is a DJ.
 Half a century ago, the transistor radio was a teenager's lifeline to pop music.
 Disc jockeys were the tastemakers, the gatekeepers of cool, rock & roll stars in their own right.
 Every major city had its star DJ, and record spinners in Cleveland, Philly, L.A. and beyond become idols.